mblomdahl/mapbox-gl-geocoder/CONTRIBUTING.md

 ## Testing

 Tests require an MapboxAccessToken env variable to be set.
+Create a `env.test.sh` file next to package.json with the following line:

     export MapboxAccessToken="YOUR ACCESS TOKEN"